SDG 15 – Life on Land , Mataora Whenua

 The university has had a site at the iconic agricultural event for nearly 50 years and has been a partner since 2018.

 The Whenua Haumanu programme led by Massey, with research partners AgResearch, Lincoln University and Dairy Trust Taranaki, is the most comprehensive study of pastoral farming systems ever undertaken in Aotearoa New Zealand.
-It will include a focus on regenerative farming practices.
+It focuses on regenerative farming practices.

-Massey researchers led a team of scientists who have constructed a complete genome sequence of the pathogen that causes kauri dieback.
+Massey researchers led a team of scientists who, in 2022, have constructed a complete genome sequence of the pathogen that causes kauri dieback.

 Identifying key genes that cause the disease is an important tool in the battle against kauri dieback.